junxit/us-congress-bills-119/bill.md

 - **(2)** in paragraph (15), by striking “and” at the end;
 - **(3)** in paragraph (16), by striking the period at the end and inserting “; and”; and
 - **(4)** by adding at the end the following:
   > - **(17)** a listing of penalties, settlements, or payments under section 303 of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
-353) for failure to comply with requirements under such section 505B, including, for each penalty, settlement, or payment, the name of the drug, the sponsor thereof, and the amount of the penalty, settlement, or payment imposed; and
+353) for failure to comply with requirements under such section 505B, including, for each penalty, settlement, or payment, the name of the drug, the sponsor thereof, and the amount of the penalty, settlement, or payment imposed.

 ## § 5.
 Extension of authority to issue priority review vouchers to encourage treatments for rare pediatric diseases